-has spent the last year focused on producing this primer on the benefits and value of CCE in higher education.
-We wanted to know more CCE the of activities about range undertaken across the 39 campuses that are members of NCCC.
+COPIL spent most of 2019 focused on producing this primer on the benefits and value of CCE in higher education.
+We wanted to know more about the range of CCE activities being undertaken across the 39 campuses that were members of NCCC at that time.
 We wanted to explore why we and our colleagues in the CCE movement find value in the work and to assemble some of the evidence regarding the contributions CCE can make when well designed-both to help make the case for the work when that is needed and to provide a resource that can support doing the work well.

-This primer-and forthcoming additional materials in our Contributions of Civic and Community Engagement in Higher Education Series-offers an accessible and evidence-based introduction to and overview of 17 community and campus priorities that CCE can advance.
+This primer, the first publication our in Contributions of Civic and Community Engagement in Higher Education Series, offers an accessible and evidence-based introduction to and overview of 17 community and campus priorities that CCE can advance.
 These topics were selected through discussions within COPIL and consultation with CCE thought leaders.
 We do not claim to have included a comprehensive set, but we do believe the topics included here are among the most important for this moment in the evolution of the CCE movement and in our nation's history.
 The 17 topics are divided into three visually-demarcated categories in the pages that follow: